ss3sim/ss3sim/vignettes/ss3sim-vignette.md

 More broadly, you may want to make a simulation reproducible on another machine by another user (such as a reviewer).

-By default \pkg{ss3sim} sets a seed based on the iteration number.
+By default ss3sim sets a seed based on the iteration number.
 This will create the same recruitment deviations for a given iteration number.
-You can therefore avoid having the same recruitment deviations for a given iteration number by either specifying your own recruitment deviation matrix through the \texttt{user\_recdevs} argument or by changing the iteration numbers
+You can therefore avoid having the same recruitment deviations for a given iteration number by either specifying your own recruitment deviation matrix through the `user_recdevs` argument or by changing the iteration numbers
-(e.g.\ using iterations 101 to 200 instead of 1 to 100).
+(e.g. using iterations 101 to 200 instead of 1 to 100).

-If you want the different scenarios to have different process error you will need to make separate calls to \texttt{run\_ss3sim} for each scenario and pass a different matrix of \texttt{user\_recdevs}
-(see Section \ref{sec:pro-error}) or pass different iteration numbers.
+If you want the different scenarios to have different process error you will need to make separate calls to `run_ss3sim` for each scenario and pass a different matrix of `user_recdevs` (see Section \ref{sec:pro-error}) or pass different iteration numbers.
 For most applications this should not be necessary.